 Why it makes the list:

-Great for: Any construction workers, supervisors, and owners who use fly tables on their construction sites
+Great for: Any workers, supervisors, and employers who use ladders on their worksite, whether regularly or occasionally.

 Why it makes the list:

 This one-minute video from WorkSafeBC certainly gets its message across.
-It show with some ridiculous comparisons just how horribly dangerous it is to ignore stepladder safety.
+It shows, with some ridiculous comparisons, just how horribly dangerous it is to ignore stepladder safety.
 It encourages the viewer to :

 - Assess the hazards